andreamazz/ViralSwitch/README.md

 ```

 #Usage
-AMViralSwitch is a drop-in replacement of UISwitch.
+`AMViralSwitch` is a drop-in replacement of `UISwitch`.
 You just need to set the `onTintColor` property of the switch, and it will automatically _infect_ its superview with the selected color.

 #Animate views
 You can animate other views alongside the switch _infection_.
 Typically you'll want to change color to views or labels that are inside the same superview.
 You can animate CoreAnimation properties likes this: